SYNQ-Technologies/public-docs/docs/curbside/intro.md

 Employees are able to send messages to customers through the order to notify of any delays or updates.
 ![Message Customer](../../static/img/curbside/message-customer.png)
 :::note
-This requires a Twilio API key and phone number applied to your store’s Location Settings.
+This requires a Twilio API key and phone number applied to your store's Location Settings.
 A Twilio API key can also be applied in Organization Settings to cover all stores in the Organization.
 See [Phone Number Requirements](/docs/mystore/twilio#phone-number-requirements) for requirements and configuration details.
 :::

 #### Departures